The Gutsy Frog: Characters

 The middle schooler who fell on Pyonkichi.
 He is never seen without his sunglasses, which he wears perched on his head.
 Though his school has a uniform policy, he is, for some reason, allowed to wear his one good shirt.
 He is not good academically or in athletics (except bowling).
-He frequently engages in duels with other boys including Gorilla-Imo.
+He frequently engages in duels with other boys, including Gorilla-Imo.
 Hiroshi is recognised as the class comedian due to his mischievous acts, and consequently is scolded often by his teachers.
 His girlfriend is Kyoko, whom he stays with most of the time.
-Though he still does not miss an opportunity of seeing out other women, especially older ones.
-Pyonkichi and Hiroshi behave like siblings; encouraging, quarrelling and caring deeply for each other.
+However, he still does not miss an opportunity to see other women, especially older ones.
+Pyonkichi and Hiroshi behave like siblings; encouraging, quarrelling, and caring deeply for each other.
 Married to Kyoko in the Solmac advertisement series produced by the original animators.